neuronsimulator/nrn/README.md

 # NEURON
 NEURON is a simulator for models of neurons and networks of neuron.
-See [http://neuron.yale.edu](http://neuron.yale.edu) for installers, source code, documentation, tutorials, announcements of courses and conferences, and a discussion forum.
+See [http://neuron.yale.edu](http://neuron.yale.edu) for installers, source code, documentation, tutorials, announcements of courses and conferences, and a discussion forum. ssss

 ## Installing NEURON